HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 That’s why you can always count on HR managers to remember your name, ask you how you’re doing, and actively listen to your concerns.

-- 9. Strengthen employee engagement
+- Goals for employee engagement and retention

 What Are HR Goals?